Simulation Tools Provided With the Selectboost Package

 The simulation process looks sucessfull: the lasso estimates retrives mostly the correct variables, yet the other ones are also selected sometimes.
 What are the confidence indices for those variables?

-measurements of the same variables for the 2nd, 3rd and 4th timepoints.
+are the measurements of the same variables for the 2nd, 3rd and 4th

-The main interest of that simulation is that the correlation structure
+timepoints.
+The main interest of that simulation is that the correlation

-typical setting for cascade network reverse-engineering in genomics or
+is a typical setting for cascade network reverse-engineering in genomics

 First retrieve the datasets and get the differentially expressed probesets.
 Run the code to get additionnal plots.